hyperledger/bevel/docs/source/operations/upgrade_fabricnetwork_1.4.x_2.2.2.md

 This involve upgrading the nodes and channels to the version 2.2.x of Fabric is, at a high level, a four step process.

 1. Upgrade the orderer binaries in a rolling fashion to the Fabric version mentioned in network yaml file.
-3. Upgrade the peer binaries in a rolling fashion to the Fabric version mentioned in network yaml file.
+2. Upgrade the peer binaries in a rolling fashion to the Fabric version mentioned in network yaml file.
-4. Update the orderer system channel and any application channels for following
+3. Update the orderer system channel and any application channels for the following:
 	1. Orderer address endpoint
 	2. Endorsement policies for system channel consortium
 	3. Endorsement and lifecycle policies for application channels